Ecotrust/lm-dpl/README.md

 - **`app_populationpoint`**: Population distribution and demographic data
 - **`app_coa`**: Conservation opportunity areas and planning data

 The pipeline supports both Oregon and Washington states with state-specific processing logic while maintaining consistent output schemas.

+See [Pipeline Execution](docs/pipeline_execution.md) for detailed instructions on running the pipeline for each state.

 ## Installation